-- Work closely with local authority Housing Benefit Departments/DWP to ensure that claims for our tenants are processed as efficiently as possible. - Assist tenants to complete a Housing Benefit form at sign up of their tenancy. - Visit tenants at home who have failed to complete a Housing Benefit/Universal Credit review form within the target date. - Agreeing with the tenant an appropriate payment if applicable, until an award of Housing Benefit/Universal Credit is confirmed.
-Where assessment shows that the tenant may not be entitled to full Housing Costs Benefit, the tenant will be advised of their estimated monthly charge, which will be due until further notice. - Refer any appropriate cases to our Financial Inclusion Team for welfare benefits and debt advice
+- Work closely with local authority Housing Benefit Departments/DWP to ensure that claims for our tenants are processed as efficiently as possible. - Assist tenants to complete a Housing Benefit form at sign up of their tenancy.

+- Assist tenants to complete a new online UC claim or update their online UC Journal at sign up of their tenancy - Visit tenants at home who have failed to complete a Housing Benefit/Universal Credit review form within the target date of 28 days. - Agreeing with the tenant an appropriate payment if applicable, until an award of Housing Benefit/Universal Credit is confirmed.
+Where assessment shows that the tenant may not be entitled to full Housing Costs, the tenant will be advised of their estimated monthly charge, which will be due until further notice. - Refer any appropriate cases to our Financial Inclusion Officers for welfare benefits and debt advice - Refer any appropriate cases to our Tenancy Sustainment Officer for advice and assistance in maintaining their tenancy